quedicesebas/ngx-tailwind-ui/projects/bottom-sheet-modal/README.md

   expandedContent: boolean = false;

   close() {
-    this.ngxBottomSheetModalService.closeBottomSheet();
+    this.bottomSheetModalService.closeBottomSheet();
   }
 }
 ```

 ### 3. Modal trigger

 Inject the modal service to the component from which you want to open the modal.
-Now you can call `openBottomSheet` method any time you want to open the bottom sheet modal, using the `NgxBottomSheetModalConfig` object.
+Now you can call `openBottomSheet` method any time you want to open the bottom sheet modal, using the `TauiBottomSheetModalConfig` object.

-#### NgxBottomSheetModalConfig
+#### TauiBottomSheetModalConfig

 | Name             | Required | Type                    | Default                          | Description                                                                                                           |
 | ---------------- | -------- | ----------------------- | -------------------------------- | --------------------------------------------------------------------------------------------------------------------- |